yokwejuste/django-crafts-docs/docs/index.md

 This documentation contains various Django projects and tutorials to help you learn and implement different Django features and functionalities.

-## Projects
+## Features

 ### Django 2FA

-A Django project that demonstrates how to [implement Two-Factor Authentication in your Django applications]().
+A Django project that demonstrates how to implement [Two-Factor Authentication in your Django applications](./projects/Django%202FA.md).
 This enhances security by requiring users to provide two forms of identification before gaining access.

 ### Django SSO

-A [Django-based Single Sign-On (SSO) implementation](./django_sso/) that allows users to authenticate using Google OAuth2.
+A [Django-based Single Sign-On (SSO) implementation](./projects/Django%20SSO.md) that allows users to authenticate using Google OAuth2.
 This project demonstrates how to:

 1. Authenticate users with Google OAuth2
 2. Generate SSO tokens that can be used by other applications